 In 2010, Black Rock City (aka Harveywood) was the fourth largest city in Nevada, but only for a short while.
 The total population was 51,515 paying guests as the marker, not including a couple thousand undocumented, smuggled in amidst the art.
 Larry Harvey’s motivations vary for having this big party.
 They change with each new experience, annually repeated since 1986.
 Perhaps that is why he wears an unusual hat.
 He is a designer and an architect, a friend and observer of life.
 He is tightly wrapped by the kind of humor that only a real sense of tension can produce.
 While the control of it has surpassed the management capacity of the few unique people that began it all, its epitaph remains incomplete.
 But one part has been written.
 Long live Harveywood, but from now on, we will cap this party at 50,000 souls.

-Without doubt, any discussion of establishing a super urban density and a pure wilderness is likely to engage the subject of living in the desert wilderness of northwestern Nevada for a short while as an event.
-This idea is one that confronts a void, fills it with art and design and then goes away.
-Just beneath the surface there is a lot of responsible talk and action about taking only pictures and leaving only footprints, and thus the Black Rock City party’s actual theme is revealed.
-It offers real proof of how messy humans will be in order to make a point.
+Without a doubt, any discussion of establishing a super urban density and a pure wilderness is likely to engage the subject of living in the desert wilderness of northwestern Nevada for a short while as an event.
+This idea confronts a void, fills it with art and design, and then goes away.
+Just beneath the surface, there is a lot of responsible talk and action about taking only pictures and leaving only footprints, and thus the Black Rock City party’s actual theme is revealed.
+It offers real proof of how messy humans will be to make a point.
 The point is a big one.
-No matter how temporary that bit of dessert will always have a mark and it is a warning.
+No matter how temporary, that bit of dessert will always have a mark, and it is a warning.